 In the event of an absence or tardy, the student should make contact with the instructor by email, using college accounts, prior to the scheduled start time of class.
 In the case of an emergency, notification should be made as soon as possible.
-Documentation of the emergency will be required.
 When the student is scheduled for clinical education rotation or a community service/education event, the student must notify the DCE and the clinical education site of the absence/tardy at least one hour before the scheduled time of arrival.
 Notification of absence or tardy must be provided by phone to the clinical site and by email to DCE, using college accounts.
 Failure to do so will result in an incident report and may result in disciplinary action.
 Students are to make notifications for themselves.
 Family members or friends should not call in for the student, unless the student cannot call in for himself or herself (i.e., accident, hospitalized, etc.).

+During times of clinical site closure for holidays, the student must notify the DCE by email using college accounts to arrange for clinical make-up hours.
 In the event of inclement weather or other unexpected college or clinical site closure, students should follow the attendance policy and use good judgment about safe travel.
 Any absence or tardy times will be deducted from the absence hours allowed in the Program regardless of reason.
-Unscheduled absence or tardy from clinical rotations must be made up and time will be deducted from the absence hours allowed in the Program, despite time made up.
+Unscheduled absence or tardy from clinical rotations must be made up and time will be deducted from the absence hours allowed in the Program.